language

 • US Forces in New Zealand

-The first American soldiers landed on New Zealand soil in June 1942, beginning an 'invasion' which would have a profound impact on both visitors and hosts over the next 18 months.
+Seventy years ago, in June 1942, the first American soldiers landed on New Zealand soil, to begin an 'invasion' which would have a profound impact on both visitors and hosts over the next 18 months.

 Read the full article

-• Page 6 - Having fun NZ styleFor many people of both nations, the most memorable aspect of the American invasion was the home visits.
-Often these were arranged formally, with New Zealand families signing up
+• Page 6 - Having fun NZ StyleFor many people of both nations the most memorable aspect of the American invasion was the home visits.
+Often these were arranged formally, with New Zealand families signing up to

 Pacific Islanders in the NZEF